botlabs-gg/yagpdb-docs-v2/content/moderation/logging.md

 ![A message log from the YAGPDB support server](message_log_example.png)

-Message logs capture X amount of messages from a channel, including any deleted messages cached (caches last 1 hour of deleted messages, or last 12 hours with [premium](/premium)).
-It then saves this log for later viewing.
+Message logs capture X amount of messages from a channel, including any deleted messages cached by YAGPDB (the last 1 hour of deleted messages, or last 12 hours with [premium](/premium), are recorded by YAGPDB).

+The log is accessible on YAGPDB's website for later viewing.
 It saves message timestamps, message author's Username and User ID, and the message itself.
 If a message contains an attachment, the attachment URL is logged.
 If a message contains an embed, it is serialized and saved in JSON format.

+{{% notice warning %}}

+Message logs on the official YAGPDB instance will be automatically deleted after 30 days of their creation.

+If you're self-hosting, see [Message Log Purge](#message-log-purge-self-hosting-only) for more information.

+{{% /notice %}}

 ## Creating Logs

 ### Logs Command

-By default, any member can run the logs command for any channel which they have permission to Read Messages, Send Messages, and Read Message History.
+By default, any member can run the logs command for any channel in which they have permission to Read Messages, Send Messages, and Read Message History.
 Members will be permitted to create logs regardless of their permission to view them.